malharpkulkarni/Module3_Group24/1_Project/1_Requirements/README.md

 * It shall print unlock and turn off all the led at the same time when blue switch is pressed twice.
 * It shall print alarm activated and turn on all the led in clockwise manner when blue switch is pressed three times.
 * It shall print approach light and turn on all the led in anti-clockwise manner when blue switch is pressed four times.
+* It shall implement encryption and rolling algorithms.

 # Requirements :
 ## High level Requirements :